Skip to content

 A workable template for a masters rider with ten to twelve hours per week looks like this:

-Monday is a rest day or short active recovery — 30–45 minutes at genuinely easy pace.
+Monday is a rest day or short active recovery — 30–45 minutes at properly easy pace.
 Tuesday is the first hard session: threshold intervals, VO2max work, or race-simulation efforts depending on the training phase.
 Wednesday is an easy endurance ride, two to three hours, staying below first lactate threshold.
-Thursday is strength training, full-body compound session.
+Thursday is strength training, a cycling-specific full-body session built around split squats, hip hinges, single-leg deadlifts, hip thrusts, a press or pull and core.
 Friday is easy riding or rest, depending on how Wednesday felt and what HRV shows.
 Saturday is the second hard session — often a longer ride with hard efforts embedded, or a group ride with quality surges.
 Sunday is the long easy ride: three to five hours, steady aerobic work, no heroics.

 This isn't a rigid prescription.
 It's a framework that respects the recovery constraints unique to athletes over 40 while maintaining enough stimulus to drive adaptation.
 The volume can be scaled down to eight hours or up to fifteen without breaking the structural logic.

 Prof. Seiler's polarised model sits underneath this structure.
-The hard days are genuinely hard.
-The easy days are genuinely easy.
+The hard days are properly hard.
+The easy days are properly easy.
 The strength sessions are progressive.
 Recovery is planned, not reactive.

 The riders who follow this framework consistently — not perfectly, but consistently — are the ones who are still getting faster at 52.